 In cases where there is no other formal or informal grievance procedure or policy established, a Consumer Complaint may be filed according to the following procedure:

 - The person filing the complaint should, but is not required, to attempt to resolve a complaint or dispute directly with the College division or office involved in the complaint.
 The New York State Education Department stipulates that consumer complaints may be filed within three (3) years after the occurrence of incident(s) that lead to the allegations.
 However, a timely complaint insures a more expedient and efficient collection of information and resolution of any complaint.
 Please note: other internal grievance procedures have shorter reporting requirements.
 Failure to meet a reporting requirement in another type of complaint or grievance will not result in the use of the CCP for the resolution of those complaints.

-- A Consumer Complaint must be submitted in writing to either the appropriate College division or office involved in the complaint, or to the Director of Student Development in Auburn, or the Assistant Director of the Fulton Extension Center.
-The complainant may, but is not required, to utilize the CCP form, available in the Student Development Center on the Auburn Campus and in the Main Administration Area of the Fulton Center.
+- A Consumer Complaint must be submitted in writing to either the appropriate College division or office involved in the complaint, or to the Director of Student Engagement in Auburn, or the Assistant Director of the Fulton Extension Center.
+The complainant may, but is not required, to utilize the CCP form, available in the Centers for Student Engagement and Academic Advisement on the Auburn Campus and in the Main Administration Area of the Fulton Center.
 A complaint that is not submitted on the CCP form must be in writing, and signed and dated by the complainant.
 In cases where the form is not utilized the complaint should include enough specific information to allow the College to adequately investigate the complaint, including any requested resolution or outcome.

 - If a complainant wishes to appeal a finding or decision by the division administrator ( or designee), he/she may do so by filing a written letter of appeal directly to the Office of the President within fourteen (14) calendar days of receipt of the administrator's written decision/findings.
 An appeal may be filed only in cases where a specific outcome or resolution has been originally requested by the complainant.